repeaterjs/repeater/README.md

 ## Additional packages

-In addition to the `@channel/channel` package which exports the `Channel` and `ChannelBuffer` classes, this repository also contains various async utility packages implemented with channels.
+In addition to the `@channel/channel` package, this repository also contains various async utility packages implemented with channels.

 - `@channel/timers` - Cancelable timers
 - `@channel/pubsub` - A generic pubsub class
 - `@channel/limiters` - Async iterator functions for limiting concurrency

 These packages are experimental and will probably be changed more frequently than the base `@channel/channel` package, which is more or less stable.
-If you need greater stability, I encourage you to copy the code directly into your codebase.
+If you need greater stability, I encourage you to copy the code from these packages directly into your codebase.
 Report back on what works and what doesn’t!
-My hope is that this repository and the `@channel` npm scope becomes a place for useful, channel-based async utilities discovered by the community.
+My hope is that this repository and the `@channel` scope becomes a place for useful, channel-based async utilities discovered by the community.

 ## Acknowledgments

 Thanks to Clojure’s `core.async` for inspiration.
-Specifically, [this video](https://vimeo.com/100518968) explaining `core.async` internals was helpful when implementing channels and the semantics of its methods.
+Specifically, the implementation of channels is more or less based on [this video](https://vimeo.com/100518968) explaining `core.async` internals.

 Thanks to [this StackOverflow answer](https://stackoverflow.com/a/47214496/1825413) for providing a helpful overview of the different types of async APIs available in javascript.